Sad Songs for Dirty Lovers

 Sad Songs for Dirty Lovers is the second studio album by indie rock band the National.
 It was released in 2003 on Brassland Records.
 This is the first album on which the band worked with Peter Katis, who would produce the band's next albums Alligator and Boxer.

-The album is the first to feature guitarist and multi-instrumentalist Bryce Dessner (the twin brother of Aaron Dessner) as a full member.
+The album is the first to feature guitarist and multi-instrumentalist Bryce Dessner (the twin brother of Aaron Dessner) as a full member, making it the first album to be featured as a five-piece band.

 Reception

 The album received very positive reviews from music critics, earning a Metacritic aggregate score of 78 based on 13 reviews, indicating 'generally positive reviews'.

 As of 2010 the album has sold an approximate 27,000 copies in the US.
+The album was one of three early records that the band reissued remastered versions of in 2021.